-The Statement of Net Assets (Deficit) and the Statement of Activities
+The Statement of Net Position and the Statement of Activities

-These statements report the Corporation's net assets (deficit) and changes to the Corporation's net assets (deficit).
-Annual changes in the Corporation's net assets (deficit) - the difference between assets and liabilities - is one way to measure the Corporation's financial health or financial position.
-Over time, increases or decreases in the Corporation's net assets (deficit) are indicators of whether its financial health is improving or deteriorating.
+These statements report the Corporation's net position and changes to the Corporation's net position.
+Annual changes in the Corporation's net position - assets and deferred outflows of resources less liabilities and deferred inflows of resources - is one way to measure the Corporation's financial health or financial position.
+Over time, increases or decreases in the Corporation's net position are indicators of whether its financial health is improving or deteriorating.
 As the Corporation is entirely dependent on appropriations from the State of New York, in evaluating the financial health of the Corporation, the reader will also need to consider the ability and likelihood of the State to continue to make appropriations to the Corporation to support the payments of debt service on the Corporation's bonds, as well as its other expenses.